 Trip to Samui and Pha Ngan

-Ko Samui is an island on the east cost of Thailand and it’s a second biggest island in Thai kingdom.
+Ko Samui is an island on the east cost of Thailand, and it’s the second-biggest island in Thai kingdom.
 Pha Ngan is a much smaller island not far from Ko Samui, and it’s mostly known for its Full Moon Party.
 I’d got a lot of positive feedback about those islands from my friends, so I finally decided to visit Ko Samui and Pha Ngan for a few days.

 I was surprised that it’s possible to transfer cars to any of those islands, and the only thing you have to do is to drive to Surat Thani and take a ferry from there to either Ko Samui or Pha Ngan.
 Our car trip From Phuket to Surat Thani took about 4.5 hours, and we needed an additional 1.5 hours to get from Surat Thani to Samui by a ferry.

 Buying ferry tickets wasn’t as easy as we expected because the sales office employees told us that it is not possible to buy a one-way ticket.
 Eventually, we were able to convince them that they should sell us those tickets because their website allowed this type of booking.
 One of the first lessons I’ve learned after moving to Thailand is that you should never assume that things will work as expected.

 After we booked a ferry at Surat Thani, we didn’t want to waste time trying to pick the best place to have lunch, so we picked a restaurant called Vanilla, pretty much randomly.
 Luckily for us, it was a fantastic place: the atmosphere was great, the service was superb, and the food far outstripped our expectations.
 There are many gems like this scattered across the other not so popular regions of Thailand and I think that those places are probably less spoiled by the recent boom of tourism, so they put more effort in delivering best value for money.